hallettmiket/hallettmiket.github.io/courses/_posts/2018-05-01-biotech-project.md

 <ol>
 <li>At the very beginning of, or prior to, the semester, you need to find a supervisor to guide your project. </li>

+<strong>[Here](/516-profs/potential_supervisors.html) are a few professors who have BIOL 516 projects available.
+It is not a complete list, and you should approach others.</strong>

 <li>You and your supervisor must fill out the <strong> supervisor admission form</strong> (below).
 You need to send it, or an electronic version, to both the <a href="mailto:biograd.fas@concordia.ca">Graduate Program Administrator</a> and <a href="mailto:michael.hallett@concordia.ca">me</a>.</li>

 <li> After you have submitted your forms and with permission from the instructor, the <strong>graduate program administrator</strong> registers you for the course (you cannot do it yourself).</li>